Organic Eprints frontpage

 Schmidt, Dr. Christoph S; Lueck, Dr. Lorna; Shotton, Peter; Seal, Dr. Chris J; Brandt, Dr. Kirsten and Leifert, Prof. Carlo (2006) Effect of organic and conventional crop production systems on food quality and safety.
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006..
+Paper at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary